xregistry/spec/core/spec.md

 ### Exporting

-The `export` query parameter MAY be used on read requests to indicate that the response processing MUST be modified in the following ways:
+The `export` semantics are designed to optimize the output for use by clients that want to retrieve a complete portion of the Registry's hierarchy with minimal duplication of information.
+Note that the `export` output can be used on a subsequent update/create operation.

+During an `export` operation the following rules apply:

 - All possible inlining MUST be performed.
 In other words, an implied `?inlining=*` MUST be in effect.
 The presence of the `?inline` query parameter, even if set to `*` MUST generate an error.
 - No filtering of the response entities is to be done.
-The presence of the `filter` query parameter MUST generate an error.
+The presence of the `?filter` query parameter MUST generate an error.
-- The serialization of a Resource MUST NOT include the default Version attributes as they MUST appear in the serialization of the default Version within the `versions` collection.
-This includes the `versionid` attribute.
+- All Resources are serialized as JSON objects - meaning, Resource with the `hasdoc` aspect set to `true` are serialized with implied `$meta` semantics.
+- All Resources are serialized with an implied `?resource` query parameter being in effect.
+In other words, default Version attributes are not serialized as part of a Resource's serialization.
 - Resources that are cross references (i.e. they have the `xref` attribute defined), MUST NOT include the target Resource's attributes or nested collections in its serialization.
-- Resource attributes (not Version attributes) with the `exportrequired` aspect set to `false` MUST NOT be serialized as part of the Resource.
-  However, attributes with `exportrequired` set to `true` MUST appear.

-The `export` semantics are designed to optimize the output for use by clients that want to retrieve a complete portion of the Registry's hierarchy with minimal duplication of information.
-Note that the `export` output can be used on a subsequent update/create operation.
+There are two ways to `export`:

-The `?export` query parameter MAY be used on any level of the Registry's hierarchy.
+- The `?export` query parameter MAY be used on any `GET` request to any level of the Registry's hierarchy.
+- The `/export` API MAY be used with the `GET` method to retrieve the entire Registry.
+This is semantically equivalent to a `GET /?export` but expressed as an API so that a static file server implementation can support it.

 As noted above, `export` changes the serialization rules of Resources by removing the Version level attributes.
 For clarity, the serialization of a